Preparing to buy an Andalusian horse?

 Take your time in choosing the horse.
 Look at several horses and weigh their positive and negatives against each other.

 Think about what is important to you…

-Beauty or intelligence.
-A cooperative hard working horse or one that is lazy but beautiful?
+- Beauty or intelligence?
+(A cooperative hard working horse or one that is lazy but beautiful?)

-2. Don’t be too critical, be happy about the horse that you chose!
+Be happy about the horse that you chose!
 Obviously you want to find all that you are looking for rolled into one, but no-one is perfect – so when choosing you must be prepared to compromise, especially if you are within a certain price bracket.
 Regardless of where, you are looking for a horse “it’s a jungle out there” and the only one, really able to chose is you.
 So maybe you have to make do with a little dishing, a slightly too big head or a bit of a thinner mane.
 But owning, caring and riding the Spanish horse is a joy – so be happy in it!
 See the positive instead of the negative – and your horse will love you for it and give back ten fold.
 When you are happy with your horse he is happy with you.

 Andalusitano don’t recommend buying a horse unseen in real life – that is a risk regardless of how many videos and pictures you have on the horse.
 Not until you, yourself meet him in real life you know.
 It’s a spiritual thing.
 However some people have a strong intuition and can see the soul of the horse through a picture and know he or she is the one (we have had many success stories 🙂 without meeting him or her in real life.
 Those people trust my judgement of the horses character and type and buy the horses on my recommendation.
 It is understandable that we all are different and that you as the buyer should never let anybody convince you to buy a certain horse… OR…. for that matter talk you out of a horse that you feel connected to.